 A developmental program focuses on all the students rather than just those who would seek out the counselor.
 All students can benefit from the knowledge and experience an effective curriculum has to offer.
 In addition, this knowledge and its application may actually work to prevent emotional problems in the future life of the student.
 Therefore, the counseling program is preventive as well as remedial in nature.
-We believe that the counseling program should assure parents that a systematic method of teaching students about the human experience would be pursued.

 At Bishop Neumann High School each staff person's contribution contributes to the total school climate.
 The counselor works toward a climate, which enhances every students' growth in positive experiences in relationships with self and others.
-In addition he/she encourages students toward academic excellence.
+In addition, he/she encourages students toward academic excellence.
 This may involve supportive school activities, which allows the school to run smoothly and efficiently.